tanmayshah2705/employee-management-system/README.md

 - JDK 8 or later
 - MySQL Server 8.x, running locally
 - A MySQL account allowed to create databases (e.g. `root`) — needed the first time
-- MySQL Connector/J and iText jars (already included in `lib/` in the release)
+- MySQL Connector/J and iText jars (included in `lib/` in the release)

 ## Quick Start (from a release download)